theNewDynamic/oregonsadventurecoast.com/content/sitepages/dining-options-for-take-out-curbside-and-delivery.md

 [**Wildflour Cafe**](https://www.wildflour-catering.com/wildflour-cafe) - Curbside and Take-out of regular menu and family meals

 #### Restaurants Temporarily Closing until the restrictions on seated dining are lifted:

+**Brickstone's at The Red Lion** - CLOSED; Hotel guest can receive breakfast to go bags

 **Ciccarelli's Restaurant**, North Bend